mikeconwell/slides/PITCHME.md

 ### Question 18
 ## Under which atmospheric conditions is balloon lift off and climb the most difficult?
-- Low temperature and low humidity
+- a.
+Low temperature and low humidity
-- High temperature and low humidity
+- b.
+High temperature and low humidity
-- High temperature and high humidity
+- c.
+High temperature and high humidity
-<span style="display:none;visibility:hidden;">High temperature and high humidity </span>
+<span style="display:none;visibility:hidden;">c.
+High temperature and high humidity </span>

 ---